 Rejoice always, pray without ceasing, give thanks in all circumstances; for this is the will of God in Christ Jesus for you.1 Thessalonians 5:16-18

-And the truth is that there is always something what we can give thanks for, no matter our current circumstances.
+When you think about it, there is always something that we can give thanks for, no matter our current circumstances.
 Our very existence is a miracle, after all.
-This amazing world in which we live.
-But even more than that, we can always give thanks for being God’s beloved.
-How incredible that we have a God who loves us!
+As is this amazing world in which we live.
+But even more than that, we can always give thanks that we are God’s beloved children.
+How incredible to think that we have a God who loves us!
 And who promises to be with us, no matter what!
 When we remember that, how can we help but give thanks in all circumstances?

 One of the things that I have learned over the years is that when God commands us to do something, it is inevitably because it is good for us.
 And God’s command for us to give thanks definitely falls into that category.
 Nowadays, there are even scientific studies to prove this.
 Here is an article that points out that after 15 years of research, it is clear that gratitude is a key to psychological well-being:

 This article provides evidence for how the practice of gratitude can make us happier, improve our relationships, and potentially even counteract depression and suicidal thoughts.
 The research even suggests that grateful people may have better sleep, healthier hearts, and fewer aches and pains.
 It turns out that the simple practice of giving thanks in all circumstances can quite literally change our brains.

 Science, you might say, is finally figuring out what Christians have always known – that remembering to give thanks is a key to being made truly well.
 A great example of this in scripture is the story of a Samaritan leper who was made well by giving thanks.
 Here is the story: